holandajunior/workaday/README.md

 # Workaday

-A simple RESTful application for work hours management, providing an API that intends to demonstrate CQRS (Commande Query Responsibility Segregation) principles in practice.
+A simple RESTful application for work hours management, providing an API that intends to demonstrate CQRS (Command Query Responsibility Segregation) principles in practice.

 ## Subprojects
 It follows CQRS principles, so this project is divided into two main projects: command-side and query-side.